Is Hakea Laurina Safe for Pets? Are you worried about your dog digging up plants or whether bees will thrive in your garden?

 FAQs About Hakea Laurina & Pet Safety in Australia

-A: No, it is not listed as toxic to dogs in Australia.
+No – it is not listed as toxic in Australia.
+Occasional nibbling is generally harmless.